AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-configure.md

 After you [create an audience analysis configuration](#create-an-audience-analysis-configuration), you can verify that audience dimensions were added to the data views that you selected during the configuration.

+To view audience dimensions in the data view, you must be a product profile administrator for the product profile that the data view is assigned to.
+For more information, see [Access control](/help/technotes/access-control.md).

+To view the audience analysis dimensions in the data view:

 1. In Customer Journey Analytics, select **[!UICONTROL Data Mangement]** > **[!UICONTROL Data views]**.

 1. In the **[!UICONTROL Dimensions]** section, the following dimensions should now be available: